 Be careful with inquiries: You may need to apply a few times for credit, but you should refrain from doing so more than a few times in any six month period.
 Too many inquiries can drag your score down.

 Monitor your credit: When your credit is fragile, the smallest credit activity can impact your score.
 You need to make sure your activities are leading it in the right direction.
 You should order your three free credit reports at different times over the course of the year so you can check your progress.
 Alternatively, you can subscribe to a credit monitoring service which can provide you with weekly and monthly updates on your activities.
 They will compile all of the information from all three credit bureaus into one report.
 The service typically costs about $10 to $15 per month depending on the frequency of their reporting.

 Don’t close inactive accounts: Remember your debt-to-credit-limit ratio.
-If you close a credit card account that you haven’t used in a while, it will lower your overall credit limit which will increase your debt ration.
-Keep accounts open, and use them once in a while so the creditor doesn’t close it for inactivity.
+If you close a credit card account that you haven’t used in a while, it will lower your overall credit limit which will increase your debt ratio.
+Keep accounts open and use them once in a while so the creditor doesn’t close it for inactivity.